Rehearsal and Performance Guidelines

 Musical Instruments: Two 7' concert grand, (Steinway B7, #1 & #2.)

-This is a non-supported venue, meaning we do not staff it for concerts.
+This is a non-supported venue, meaning Performance Management does not staff it for concerts.
 This space has a screen and a projector permanently installed.
 Controls, cables, and remotes for the projector are in the media cabinet on the wall to the left when you enter the room.
 Light Controls, switches for the window shades and the switch for the screen are all stage right.

 Programs